sec0ps/jebakan/README.md

-# Jebakan: Python Honeypot System
+# Jebakan: Python Honeypot System (Community Edition)

 Jebakan is a modular honeypot system written in Python for cybersecurity research, threat intelligence gathering, and network security monitoring.